Cubix1729/logicalpy/CONTRIBUTING.md

 In order to contribute to the project, you will need to install it locally.

  - You can first optionally create a virtual environment
- - Then, locally install the project in editable mode with:
+ - Then, locally install the project in editable mode and with all of the development dependencies using:
     ```
-    pip install -e .
+    pip install -e .[dev]
     ```

 ### 3. Make and commit your changes